ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 * The minimum "batch size" of reports which can be aggregated.
 * The rate at which measurements can be taken, i.e., the "minimum batch window".

 These parameters are distributed out of band to the clients and to the aggregators.
 Each task is identified by a unique 32-byte ID which is used to refer to it in protocol messages.

 During the duration of the measurement, each client records its own value(s), packages them up into a report, and sends them to the leader.
 Each share is separately encrypted for each aggregator so that even though they pass through the leader, the leader is unable to see or modify them.
 Depending on the measurement, the client may only send one report or may send many reports over time.

 The leader distributes the shares to the helpers and orchestrates the process of verifying them (see {{validating-inputs}}) and assembling them into a final measurement for the collector.
-Depending on the PPM scheme, it may be possible to incrementally process each report as it comes in, or may be necesary to wait until the entire batch of reports is received.
+Depending on the PPM scheme, it may be possible to incrementally process each report as it comes in, or may be necessary to wait until the entire batch of reports is received.

 ## Validating Inputs {#validating-inputs}

 An essential task of any data collection pipeline is ensuring that the input data is "valid".
 In PPM, input validation is complicated by the fact that none of the entities other than the client ever sees the values for individual clients.

 In order to address this problem, each PPM client generates a zero-knowledge proof that its report is valid and attaches it to the report.
 The aggregators can then jointly verify this proof prior to incorporating the report in the aggregation and reject the report if it cannot be verified.
 However, they do not learn anything about the individual report other than that it is valid.

 The specific properties attested to in the proof vary depending on the measurement being taken.
 For instance, if we want to measure the time the user took performing a given task the proof might demonstrate that the value reported was within a certain range (e.g., 0-60 seconds).
 By contrast, if we wanted to report which of a set of N options the user select, the report might contain N integers and the proof would demonstrate that N-1 were 0 and the other was 1.

-It is important to recogize that "validity" is distinct from "correctness".
+It is important to recognize that "validity" is distinct from "correctness".
 For instance, the user might have spent 30s on a task but the client might report 60s.
 This is a problem with any measurement system and PPM does not attempt to address it; it merely ensures that the data is within acceptable limits, so the client could not report 10^6s or -20s.

 # Message Transport

 Communications between PPM entities are carried over HTTPS {{!RFC2818}}.
 HTTPS provides server authentication and confidentiality.
 In addition, report shares are encrypted directly to the aggregators using HPKE {{!I-D.irtf-cfrg-hpke}}.

 ## Errors

 Errors can be reported in PPM both at the HTTP layer and within challenge objects as defined in {{iana-considerations}}.
 PPM servers can return responses with an HTTP error response code (4XX or 5XX).
 For example, if the client submits a request using a method not allowed in this document, then the server MAY return status code 405 (Method Not Allowed).

 When the server responds with an error status, it SHOULD provide additional information using a problem document {{!RFC7807}}.
 To facilitate automatic response to errors, this document defines the following standard tokens for use in the "type" field (within the PPM URN namespace "urn:ietf:params:ppm:error:"):

 | Type                    | Description                                                                                  |
 |:------------------------|:---------------------------------------------------------------------------------------------|